Valamyrr/FFxivTTRPG/README.md

 ### French translation
 Cocorico !
 Actually, any string is already translated from labels to English, so it should be easy to do so in any language.
 French has already been started.

+### Sounds
+Adding a soundboard to the gamemaster's tools.

 ## Attributions
 - game icons from [ffxiv's fan kit](https://fr.finalfantasyxiv.com/lodestone/special/fankit/icon/)